xgrg/nisnap/README.md

   --bg BG               background image on which segmentations will be plotted.
   --axes AXES           choose the direction of the cuts (among 'A', 'S', 'C', 'AXIAL','SAGITTAL' or 'CORONAL', or lowercase) --opacity OPACITY     opacity (in %) of the segmentation maps when plotted over a background image.
 Only used if a background image is provided.
+  --contours            if True, segmentations will be rendered as contoured regions.
+If False, will be rendered as superimposed masks.
   -o OUTPUT, --output OUTPUT
                         snapshot will be stored in this file.
 If extension is .gif, snapshot will be rendered as an animation.
   --config CONFIG       [XNAT mode] XNAT configuration file